PeerConradi/munity/README.md

 # munity
-Model United Nations REST API
+Model United Nations REST API and Blazor Client

 ## About
 MUNity is a work in progress to create and manage Model United Nations Conferences.
 It also contains a lot of software solutions for documents like resolutions, aswell as a solution to create speakerlists.